What is File Handling?

 - If the file doesn’t exist, it returns an error.

-For large files, use BufReader for efficient reading.
+Sometimes we have a large file, so we can use BufReader for efficient reading.

 Example: Buffered Reading